-Located in Ellicottville New York, Holiday Valley lies where the Allegheny Plateau rises from the great lakes basin.
+Located in Ellicottville NY, Holiday Valley lies where the Allegheny Plateau rises from the Great Lakes basin.
 The privately operated resort offers 3 lodges, multiple ski shops and rental centers and a snow school.
-There is a wide variety of slopeside lodging options including ski in ski out.
+There is a wide variety of slopeside lodging options including ski-in ski-out.
 The mountain is home to the Ellicottville Ski Club, the oldest continuously operating U.S. Ski Club in the country.

 Ellicottville was known as the Aspen of the East, before Aspen was commercialized.
 E’ville stayed quaint, and as a result has become a top-rated ski towns.
 It’s bustling downtown is home to a number of restaurants and stores including the local brewery Ellicottville Brewing Company.

-Holiday Valley benefits from early season lake effect snow that can deliver multiple feet of snow in a day.
-Holiday has 750’ of vertical drop spread out over two ridges, giving the impression of a larger mountain.
+Holiday Valley has 750’ of vertical drop spread out over two ridges, giving the impression of a larger mountain.
 It’s serviced by 13 lifts total including 3 high speed quads and 8 fixed grip quads.
-Holiday has extensive snowmaking with 95% coverage and 39 out of 60 trails are lit for night skiing.
+Holiday Valley has snowmaking covering 95% of the trail map and 39 of 60 trails are lit for night skiing.

 The east side of the mountain is serviced by the Cindy Quad located in the base area next to the learning area.
 From the top of this lift heading west takes you back to the 2 mid mountain lifts and the base area.
 Heading east takes you to the end of the mountain and the Snowpine area.
 This area is home to Holiday’s only double black “The Wall”, but if that’s not your speed take the winding Green Bear and for the views of Ellicottville.